bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ### With Streaming Transports

-When used over a streaming transport, Pseudorandom cTLS requires that headers have a fixed length.
+When used over a streaming transport, Pseudorandom cTLS requires that headers have predictable lengths.
 This creates the following limitations:

 * If a Connection ID is negotiated, it MUST always be included.
 * If the Sequence Number is not suppressed in the template, it MUST always have 16-bit length.